BasicOverflow/CharlesBot/README.md

     -Create functionality for CharlesBot to go into 'light mode' for when being hosted on something like a pi; only accept and run tasks that are not CPU intensive

+# Disclaimer
+* The project is nowhere near ready for users, it is still heavily under development
+* Outlined above is the end goal